 The method is used when:

 - the man has severely reduced sperm quality

 - the egg has not been fertilized through regular In Vitro Fertilization (IVF)

 ICIV – a combination of IVF and ICSI

 Sometimes, on a rare occasion, we do something called ICIV.
 In this treatment half of the eggs are fertilized with regular In Vitro Fertilization (IVF) and the other half with microinjection (ICSI).
 By doing this, we don’t have to end the treatment if it turns out that the sperm cells cannot fertilize the egg, or that the egg won’t be fertilized the usual way.
 This treatment is done after an assessment of a number of criteria.

 The woman is stimulated so that she will develop more eggs than the one she usually produces in the month.
 This happens by taking medication through a small syringe under the skin just below the abdomen.
 The stimulation period normally lasts 10-14 days.

 In the stimulation period, the woman comes for ultrasound examination, usually twice.
 If you live far away, a local gynecologist can perform the ultrasound.
 The ultrasound shows us how many egg sacks the woman produced and how big they have become.
 After another ultrasound, you will be told when the woman should use the ovulation syringe.

-About 36 hours after the ovulation syringe is set, you meet at the clinic to extract the eggs.
-In the laboratory, a mature egg is cleaned of egg white cells before the embryologist leads the sperm into the egg using a needle.
+About 36 hours after the ovulation syringe is set, you will meet at our clinic.
+Now the eggs are extracted and put in a petri dish with the man’s sperm to be fertilized.
 They are allowed to grow and mature at the IVF laboratory before they are implanted back into the woman.
 This usually happens after 5 days when the embryo has reached the blastocyst stage.